thebambooguy/mfcc_speech_recognition/README.md

 # mfcc_speech_recognition

 Smart Home project in which machine learning algorythm (Random Forest) is used for speech recognition.
-Dataset consist of self recorded files with commands specified in komendy.pdf file.
+Dataset to project was created, but it was not uploaded into repository.
+Self recorded .wav files consist of commands that are specified in komendy.pdf file.